searchboy-sudo/wordpress-openid-connect/README.md

 - 'Implicit Grant' - this is not active yet.
 The purpose is to allow for implicit grant.
 This requires some further development.

 ## Enable Configuration
-- Once you have saved the configuration, you will see it below the form field as  table row.
-The configuration is not enable until you click the 'Enable' butoon for that row.
+- Once you have saved the configuration, you will see it below the form fields as  table row.
+The configuration is not enabled until you click the 'Enable' butoon for that row.
-- You can save multiple configurations which will appear as a table below the form fields, but only one configuration can be enable at any point in time.
+- You can save multiple configurations which will appear as a table below the form fields, but only one configuration can be enabled at any point in time.

 ## Bounty Notice